H3AR7B3A7/SpringBootInAction/README.md

     </dependency>

 This way we can keep our configurations in one place and easily change them later when necessary.
-We wire the value in the controller by using the annotation @ConfigurationProperties(prefix="amazon") and providing a setter:
+We set the value in the controller by using the annotation @ConfigurationProperties(prefix="amazon") and providing a setter:

     public void setAssociateId(String associateId) {this.associateId = associateId;}